henriqueetges/MyExpectations/README.md

 - Configs:

     Contains the configuration for each dataset to be created/ present in my environemnt.
-Inside of the yml, we have the definitions of the datasets and which columns are in it, as well as the tests to be applied against each column of the dataset
+Inside of the yml, we have the definitions of the datasets and which columns are in it, their types, as well as the tests to be applied against each column of the dataset

 - Annotator package